-- Other operations must be performed on the mobile phone and differ depending on the type of mobile phone, refer to Owner's Manual for the mobile phone, e.g. under Connecting or pairing Bluetooth device.
-The Bluetooth name of the vehicle appears on the mobile phone display. - 8.
-Select the Bluetooth name of the vehicle on the mobile phone display.
+- To perform other operations on the mobile phone, refer to the Owner's Manual for the mobile phone: e.g. search for and connect Bluetooth device or a new device. - The Bluetooth name of the vehicle appears on the mobile phone display. - Select the Bluetooth name of the vehicle on the mobile phone display.